Peplink Settings to Get Started

 Sometimes you want to allow guests access to the internet, but you do not want them to have access to other information that is on your main network.
 A guest network lets you control their access.

-Network --> LAN Network Settings - LAN - New LAN
+- Network Tab --> LAN Network Settings - LAN - New LAN

-The most important step here is to unselect the Inter-VLAN routing to make sure they don't have access to your whole network.
-There are other things you can do with guest networks.
+The most important step for a guest network is to unselect the Inter-VLAN routing to make sure they don't have access to your whole network.
+There are other things you can do with guest networks that we cover in our guide.

 More Resources

-For more information on virtual WAN, Guest Networks, and using Starlink and Peplink together, see
+For more information on virtual WAN, virtual LANs, Guest Networks, and using Starlink and Peplink together, see our guides:

 Access Point (AP)